Parable of the Hidden Treasure: Interpretation

-this, when a man finds, he hides, in order that he may preserve it; for zeal and affections heavenward it is not enough the we protect from evil spirits, if we do not protect from human praises.
+this, when a man finds, he hides, in order that he may preserve it; for zeal and affections heavenward it is not enough that we protect from evil spirits, if we do not protect from human praises.
 For in this present life we are in the war which leads to our country, and evil spirits as robbers beset us in our journey.
 Those therefore who carry their treasure openly, they seek to plunder in the way.
 When I say this; I do not mean that our neighbors should not see our works, but that in what we do, we should not seek praise from without.
 The kingdom of heaven is therefore compared to things of earth, that the mind may rise from things familiar to things unknown, and may learn to love the unknown by that which it knows is loved when known It follows, And for joy thereof he goes and sells all that he has, and buys that field.
 He it is that sells all he, has and buys the field, who, renouncing fleshly delights tramples upon all his worldly desires in his anxiety for the heavenly discipline.

 New Testament scholar Adolf Jülicher identifies three parts to parables or similitudes (extended similes or metaphors): the picture part, the reality part, and the point of comparison (tertium comparationis).
 In this instance, the picture part is the hidden treasure, the reality part is God's kingdom, and the point of comparison is the inestimable value of the kingdom.
 In light of previous parables in Matthew where God or Jesus acts on behalf of his church, Lutheran theologian David P. Scaer understands the treasure in the field to be humanity, and the one purchasing the field to be Christ.
 Thus, as the man in the parable sells all that he has to buy the field, so Christ gives up his life in order to redeem humanity.